Tonfisch/Editor-for-Sony-DPS-V77/README.md

 Use it on your own risk.
 I'm not responsible for anything!

 ## Known bugs
-- parameter for Algorithm Freez and OSC (Ringmodulator) are not working correct
+- parameter for Algorithm Freez and OSC (Ringmodulator) are not working correct.
+- APC-lists show FXA and FXB-parameters in MORPHING-Mode.
+Needs filtering for only FXA.

 ## Credits
 - Made with CTRLR 5.3.201 (uses JUCE)